Cataract Eye Surgery Hobart, Tasmania

 Cataract eye treatment has changed dramatically over the last ten years.

-Cataract extraction is now seen as a refractive procedure where people’s vision is rehabilitated and made better than before in some circumstances.
-Cataract extraction is now done without sutures and involves the removal of the crystalline lens (see diagram from our brochure) and the insertion of an intraocular lens.
+Cataract surgery is now seen as a refractive procedure where people’s vision is rehabilitated and made better than before in some circumstances.
+Cataract extraction is done by a professional ophthalmologist who removes the crystalline lens (see diagram from our brochure) and inserts an intraocular lens.

 How long is the Cataract Removal Procedure?